cornell-ece4750/ece4750-sec-bug-a-palooza/docs/index.md

 continuing, although hopefully you spotted any failures on the FL model in step 1.

+**Step 4: Determine the observable error**

+Look at the line trace and the error message.
+Determine what is the observable error.
+Often this will be a stream sink error but it could be some other kind of error.
+Being able to state the observable error crisply is critical.
+Simply saying "my code doesn't work," or "my code fails this test case" is not sufficient!

-**Step 6: Work backwards from observable error in line trace to buggy cycle**
+**Step 5: Work backwards from observable error in line trace to buggy cycle**

 Work _backwards_ from the observable error on the line trace trying to